hashicorp/terraform-provider-hcp/docs/resources/vault_secrets_sync.md

 <a id="nestedatt--gitlab_config"></a>
 ### Nested Schema for `gitlab_config`

-Required:

-- `scope` (String) The scope to which values apply.
-The valid options are GROUP and PROJECT

 Optional:

 - `group_id` (String) ID of the group, if the scope is GROUP
 - `project_id` (String) ID of the project, if the scope is PROJECT
+- `scope` (String) The scope to which sync applies.
+Defaults to GROUP.
+The valid options are GROUP and PROJECT

 ## Import